 Glass has a moh's hardness of only about 5.5 while diamond is 10.
 There are a lot of minerals inbetween these two (including quartz, the commonest mineral on the earth's surface) that will also scratch glass.
 This is why I thought it humorous when I received a call from a diamond prospector who claimed to have found thousands of diamonds - his method of testing was scratching his truck's windshield.
 Poor guy, I hope he can still see out his window.
 Ever hear someone call diamond 'ice'?
 This is because diamond has such excellent thermal conductivity that it attracts heat.
 Thus when touched on the lips, it will conduct heat away from your lips and give a sensation of feeling cool.

-Diamonds also appear greasy and attract grease, and they have very distinct growth plates on the crystal surfaces (see Mineral Recognition on this website as well as the photo gallery on diamonds.
+Diamonds also appear greasy and attract grease, and they have very distinct growth plates on the crystal surfaces.

-Photos - Faceted pyropes from Green River Basin, Wyoming & Kyanite Eclogite from the Aultman 2 kimberlite, Wyoming.
+Photos (above) Faceted pyropes from Green River Basin, Wyoming.

 HOW TO FIND DIAMONDS